toddbranch/ECE382/notes/L27/index.md

 ```

 This is storing the RESET label (the address of the start of your code) as the vector for the reset interrupt!
 It tells the MSP430 to execute your code whenever that interrupt is triggered.

+That's why it was a big problem if you accidentally deleted some of the boilerplate or deleted the RESET label!

 ### Interrupt Vectors